eecs394-f16/Superhero-Fueling/README.md

 ![Logo](app/common/assets/images/Title.PNG)
 ### *A way to encourage children to eat better.*

-The kids love their superhero!
+Kids love their superhero!
 They follow everything their superhero does.
-So here is the app to encourage kids eat better.
+Here is an app that can encourage kids to eat better.

-Here is how it goes...
-The kid starts the app and looks at a list of food choices he can eat.
-He can select upto 3 food items and see how well can their superhero save the city, eating the food they selected.
-Healthier choices helps superhero save the day.
-Bad choices fails to power their superhero.
-The kids also learn fun facts about their food choices and eat better each time they play the game!!
+Kids can start the app and look at a list of food choices they can eat.
+They can select up to 3 food items and see how those choices affect their superhero.
+Healthier choices help our superhero save the day.
+Bad choices harm our superhero.
+Kids can also learn fun facts about their food choices and eat better each time they play the game!

 ## Install